St Mary's Cathedral, Sydney

 The Cathedral Church and Minor Basilica of the Immaculate Mother of God, Help of Christians, Patroness of Australia, locally known as Saint Mary's Cathedral, is a Catholic basilica and the seat of the Archdiocese of Sydney.
 The cathedral is dedicated to the Blessed Virgin Mary under the venerated title of “Our Lady, Help of Christians" and Patroness of Australia.

 Pope Pius XI raised the shrine to the status of Minor Basilica via the Pontifical decree Inter Potiores Sacras on 4 August 1932.
-Pope Benedict XVI made an Apostolic Visit to the shrine in 19 July 2008.
+Pope Benedict XVI made an Apostolic Visit to the shrine on 19 July 2008.

 It is located on College Street near the eastern border of the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
 The cathedral was designed by William Wardell and built from 1866 to 1928.
 The property was added to the New South Wales State Heritage Register on 3 September 2004.